oKermorgant/simple_launch/README.md

 ```

-### Robot description and conditionnal Ignition bridge
+### Robot description and conditionnal Gazebo bridge

 The file below only runs by default a `robot_state_publisher` with `use_sim_time=False`.
-However, if it is included from another file with `use_sim_time:=True` then it also spawns the robot into Ignition and run two bridges for joint states and pose.
+However, if it is included from another file with `use_sim_time:=True` then it also spawns the robot into Gazebo and run two bridges for joint states and pose.

 ```
-from simple_launch import SimpleLauncher, IgnitionBridge
+from simple_launch import SimpleLauncher, GazeboBridge

 def generate_launch_description():